tytydraco/yessleep/out/My_fiancée_died_in_a_tragic_accident_a_month_before_our_wedding_but_it_may_have_been_a_blessing.md

 The covers were thrown back, and there were some unsavoury looking stains on the white sheets that I did not want to examine too closely, but no M.

-I backed out of the room, doing my shirt back up as I went, and closed the bedroom.
+I backed out of the room, doing my shirt back up as I went, and closed the bedroom door.
 I can't be sure but I think I saw that the door to the walk-in closet was slightly ajar, and I was certain I had slid it fully closed earlier after fetching my suit.

 As I write this, I am sitting downstairs, listening to heavy thuds coming from the bedroom.
 Whoever is up there seems to be bumping into a lot of things.
 I know M was clumsy in life, but I also know that undertakers use spiked eye caps in order to keep the eyes of a corpse closed, and M had only one good eye to begin with.